mkohler/cython_swig/README.rst

     A C source file to be compiled into a Python extension.
     A Python file to be imported by the Python interpreter.

-Is SWIG a language?

-.. class:: handout
-    Not really.
-The SWIG interface file is a way of marking up a C header file to do some common conversions.

 adder.i (SWIG interface file)
 =============================